Tesla tumbles as Wall St raises doubt over growth outlook

-Oct 19 (Reuters) - Tesla tumbled 5% on Thursday as Wall Street analysts questioned its ability to maintain the runaway growth that has for years set the electric-vehicle maker apart from other automakers.
+Oct 19 (Reuters) - Tesla tumbled more than 7% on Thursday as Wall Street analysts questioned its ability to maintain the runaway growth that has for years set the electric-vehicle maker apart from other automakers.

-The change of tone from one of the most prominent auto executives fanned fears about the outlook for the EV industry and was set to erase nearly $40 billion from the market capitalization of Tesla TSLA.O, the most valuable automaker.
+The change of tone from one of the most prominent auto executives fanned fears about the outlook for the EV industry and was set to erase more than $50 billion from the market capitalization of Tesla TSLA.O, the most valuable automaker.

 "It didn't have the same zip.
 We await Tesla's earnings calls with a sense of excitement and suspense — and they usually deliver.
 Not Wednesday night," Canaccord Genuity analysts said.